More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Re-Examining Biological Efficiency

 \subsection{Synaptic-Level Efficiency}

-Our previous ``top-down'' estimate on joules per token can be challenged on several levels.
+Our previous ``top-down'' estimate on joules per word can be challenged on several levels.
 For instance, it assumes that language is a necessary basis for effective thought.
 To complement this imperfect comparison, we supplement it with an independent ``bottom-up'' estimate of the energy dissipated per each synaptic operation in artificial and biological systems.
+While comparing the temporal, stochastic release of neurotransmitters through a synapse to a simple multiplication of two real-valued numbers is undoubtedly reductive, this equation is the basis of modern AI systems and we leave a detailed discussion of the impacts of this reduction to a later section (\ref{sec_synapses}) ~\parencite{rosenblatt_perceptron_1958, lecun_deep_2015}.

-Artificial systems provide clear benchmarks on this figure, with maximum and effective number of ops per watt publicly available~\parencite{reuther_lincoln_2023, llm-perf-leaderboard}.
-These figures can also be calculated for the human brain by estimating its total power (20 W), mean spiking rate (0.7 Hz), and number of synapses (500 billion)~\parencite{balasubramanian_brain_2021,herculano-houzel_human_2009, bahney_search_2017}.
-Using this approach, we estimate the efficiency of synaptic operations in the brain at approximately 20 tera-ops per watt (TOPS/W).
-The majority of AI implementations remain below this threshold---sometimes by many orders of magnitude---but lower-cost representations (such as 4- and 8-bit integers) have narrowed this gap and continued advancements in hardware and software are likely to further reduce this gap (Figure \ref{fig:tops_w}) ~\parencite{dally_hardware_2023}.
+Artificial systems provide clear benchmarks on achievable ``synaptic'' operations (ops.) per second, with maximum and effective number of ops. per watt publicly available~\parencite{reuther_lincoln_2023, EpochMachineLearningHardware2024}.
+These figures can also be calculated for the human brain by estimating its total power (20 W), mean spiking rate (0.7 Hz), number of neurons (86 billion), and number of synapses (between 0.1 and 1.0 quadrillion)~\parencite{balasubramanian_brain_2021,herculano-houzel_human_2009, bahney_search_2017, buzsaki_log-dynamic_2014, Koch2024}.
+By multiplying mean spiking rate by the mean number of synapses per neuron and dividing by metabolic energy, we estimate the efficiency of synaptic operations in the brain between 3.5 and 35 tera-ops. per watt (TOPS/W).

+Of a survey of 170 AI accelerators, the majority of these systems remain below even the lower estimate on this efficiency threshold (Figure \ref{fig:tops_w_a}).
+However, some systems --- particularly those which leverage lower-cost representations of numbers such as 4- and 8-bit integers --- approach or exceed the lower limit of 3.5 TOPS/W (Figure \ref{fig:tops_w_b}).
+Furthermore, continued progress in hardware and software is likely to reduce this gap to the point where it may cease altogether over the next decade (Figure \ref{fig:tops_w_c}) ~\parencite{dally_hardware_2023}.

 From these comparisons of the increasingly comparable per-token and per-op efficiencies of AI and NI, it may appear that the gap between the two is rapidly closing---or already has closed.
-As impressive as this progress has been, however, it leaves out an important piece of context: interfacing with the natural environment.
+As impressive as this progress is, however, it leaves out many important factors: high costs of artificial memory, a resulting dependency on batching, and limited learning capabilities.
+We now detail and quantify these factors in greater detail to argue that they --- more than joules per token or synaptic operation --- are issues which must be addressed through novel approaches.